VAGABOND MISSIONS PODCAST

 Antoine first met Vagabond Missions in eighth grade on a neighborhood basketball court, where the missionaries’ unexpected kindness and presence made him feel seen and valued.
 As he formed deep, family-like relationships with them, Antoine began healing from past trauma, discovering belonging, and developing a more hopeful understanding of God.
 A powerful encounter with God during adoration at Life Teen Camp confirmed his renewed faith and solidified his sense that God had always been with him.

-Missionary
+Missionary See All

 In my teenage years, I was involved in drugs, alcohol, and gang activities until I encountered Vagabond Missions.
 A male missionary in Wichita invited me and my cousins to the Underground, where I began attending Mass and Bible studies.
 Although I wasn’t fully committed at first, the love and consistency of these events began to change me.
 In spring 2018, I chose to get confirmed and committed to following Jesus.
 After high school, I decided to help other teens escape similar cycles in the inner city by dedicating my life to God as a Vagabond missionary.